Last Updated on Aug 23, 2020

 All of sudden, why iPhone keeps connecting and disconnecting while plugging to Mac?
 There are many reasons why the iPhone cannot establish a stable connection with Mac and keeps disconnecting.
-Might be possible that lightning cable that you are using is Apple non-certified cable or defected.
-Also, if you are dealing with this problem, most of the time while we backup iOS device on Mac or Restore old backup to iOS device. it might be difficult to charge the iPhone with the help of Mac.
+Might be possible that the lightning cable that you are using is Apple non-certified cable or defected.
+Also, if you are dealing with this problem, most of the time while we backup iOS devices on Mac or Restore the old backup to the iOS device. it might be difficult to charge the iPhone with the help of Mac.
 Some users Don’t know it’s shown on Mac, They are asking why my iPhone playing Charging Sound continuously with Haptic vibrate.
 That causing your Mac or Windows System hanging because your Mac/PC auto syncing the device automatically if it’s enabled on Device Summary on Finder or iTunes.
-Some Mac Users asking why My iPhone/iPad not showing on Finder Sidebar, To solve the issues checkout video tutorial in last of this article.
+Some Mac Users asking why My iPhone/iPad not showing on Finder Sidebar, To solve the issues checkout video tutorial in the last of this article.

 We have collected eight most related solutions that will help you fix iPhone keeps connecting and disconnecting from Mac.
 So take your time and try these below troubleshooting tricks.

 Fix iPhone Keeps Disconnecting and Connecting from MacBook, Mac: iOS/iPadOS

 We’ve received a positive response by Resetting Location & Privacy than any other trick.
 Try this first and if it doesn’t work, move down to other solutions.

 Before resetting location and privacy on your iPhone, disconnect the iPhone from Mac.
 This action will restore all the location and privacy settings to default.
 Once you do this, each app will ask you for location permission to use location services on a particular app.

 Step #1: Open the “Settings” app on your iPhone.

 Step #4: Lastly, tap “Reset Location & Privacy”.